 In a typical system, a set of photovoltaic modules, or 'solar panels', is installed on the roof of your home.
 The energy generated by these panels is passed through an inverter that creates electricity to match that coming in from the electricity network operated by Power and Water.
 This electricity then feeds into your local electricity network via the electricity meter.
 The meter records the amount of electricity produced and this information is provided by Power and Water to your electricity retailer to offset your electricity bill.

 As the popularity of solar PV systems continues, Power and Water regularly updates its policy on solar PV installations to ensure the network continues to operate reliably and as many customers as possible can participate.

-- Class 1 change from 4.5kW/6kW panel sizing to 5/7kVA inverter sizing.
-Battery Energy Storage (BES) allowed with ramping, export will still be limited by PV inverter install
+- Class 1 changed from 4.5kW/6kW panel sizing to 5/7kVA inverter sizing.
+Battery energy storage allowed with ramping, export will still be limited by PV inverter install.

-- Class 2 now includes residential customers wishing for larger PV systems.
-No export allowed, BES systems may be used with ramping.
+- Class 2 now includes residential customers wanting larger PV systems.
+No export allowed, battery energy storage systems may be used with ramping.

-- Class 3 allows customers to install BES with ramping (sizing to be reviewed as part of assessment)
+- Class 3 allows customers to install battery energy storage with ramping (sizing to be reviewed as part of assessment).

 - Class 4 customers must have ramping with level to be assessed.